mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 [goth](https://github.com/markbates/goth) (formerly gomniauth) is popular, but it breaks requirement (3), as it only works with external third-party services.

 The other popular Go authentication solution is [authboss](https://github.com/volatiletech/authboss).
-The documentation is pretty sparse, which I later discovered was [an intentional choice the author made](authboss-support.png) to limit support requests (I sympathize).
+The documentation is pretty sparse, which I later discovered was [an intentional choice the author made](authboss-support.png) to limit support requests.

 I spent an afternoon trying to implement a simple web app with authboss, but I [couldn't even get the basics working](https://github.com/mtlynch/authboss-minimal/pull/6/files).
 The more I learned about authboss, the less it seemed to match what I wanted from an authentication library.

 Now, I'm trying to create my own reusable authentication library.
 I'm not trying to make it a popular open-source package, just something that saves me the trouble of copy/pasting a bunch of auth code across all of my hobby projects.

+Developing a resuable authentication library is an interesting challenge because it forces me to use Go features I don't normally use.
+It also stretches my architecture skills because I have to weigh tradeoffs between the library simplifying things vs. being more flexible to different forms of authentication.

 ## Wrap up